 - Students may wear solid navy blue blazers to school.

-All pants worn to Helias must be a khaki color and must have a dress pants look.
-The material must appear pressed.
-Pants that are manufactured to have a wrinkled look are not permissible.
+Material must appear pressed and pants that are manufactured to have a wrinkled look are not permissible.
 Patch pockets (sewn to the outside), rivets, and any frayed material on the pants are prohibited.

-If pants have belt loops a leather black or brown belt with no adornments must be worn.
+- Black or brown leather belt.
+If pants have belt loops, a belt with no adornments must be worn.
 Large/decorative belt buckles are not permitted.

 Shoes are to be kept clean and dress shoes polished.
 Suede shoes, boots, and tennis shoes are not permitted.*

 Boys and girls must wear matching socks which must be visible at all times.
-Girls’ hosiery must be solid white, navy, or flesh-colored.
-If a girl chooses the skort/culotte option, she must wear crew or knee length solid white or navy socks or hose.
+If a girl chooses the skort/culotte option, she must wear crew or knee length solid white, grey or navy socks or tights.

 Hair must be neat, clean, and combed.
 The appropriateness of hair style and coloring will be determined by the administration.
 Hair must be a natural hair color.
-Helias does not permit extremes in dyeing, bleaching or coloring.
-If the hair color is changed, it must be natural looking and well-maintained.
-Subtle highlighting or frosting is permitted, as long as it creates a uniform look over the whole head.
 If a student’s hair color is deemed inappropriate, he/she is subject to an appearance code fine each day until the hair can be dyed back to an acceptable, natural color.